Yubico/yubikit-android/yubikit/README.md

 ### Using the Demo Application <a name="using_demo"></a>
 The library comes with a demo application named **YubiKitDemo**.
-This demo application showcases what this module, as well as the others, can do.
+This demo application showcases what this module can do as well as what the other modules can do.
 The source code for the demo application is provided as an example of library usage.